Informational meeting on starting new class will be Thursday, Nov. 15.

 Participants in the afternoon class at JJ's Body Shop, which has been going strong for five years, are very dedicated, said Aamoth.
 "They don't ever want to slough off.
 They stick to their routine during class and are really good about following through at home."

-Page 2 of 2 - "Bone Builders is kind of like riding a bike," said Nancy Melby, one of the class's trainers.
+"Bone Builders is kind of like riding a bike," said Nancy Melby, one of the class's trainers.
 "Once you stop, you fall off."

 Although Bone Builders is designed to combat osteoporosis, it can be of benefit to those suffering from other health conditions as well.
 A participant who is in the early stages of Parkinson's disease said the exercises have greatly increased her strength.